Amazon and eBay Images Broken By Photobucket's 'Ransom Demand'

 Re: (Score:2)

-What on earth has a domain to do with that?
+Yes it is.
+Hard.
+Expensive.
+I assume by upload you didn't mean "post to an image sharing site which includes a lovely little link to help embedding".

+Repeat after me: "There are a billion computers in the world.
+I am on Slashdot.
+I am not a normal computer user".

 Since when does anyone need a domain to host content?

+Since websites hosted with an IP address became assumed to be spam.

 Re: (Score:2)